 Legislation That Can Help Save Lives

+Every summer, as temperatures rise, so does the danger of companion animals dying because they are carelessly left in a hot car.
 While humans cool themselves by relying on an extensive system of sweat glands and evaporation, dogs and other animals have a harder time staying cool, leaving them extremely vulnerable to heatstroke.

 Parked cars quickly trap the sun’s heat.
 Even on a day when it’s 70 degrees outside, the temperature inside a car with all the windows closed can hit 89 degrees in just 10 minutes, according to the American Veterinary Medical Association.

 On a hot day, the temperature inside a closed car can shoot as high as 114 degrees in the same amount of time.
 Leaving the windows open a crack doesn’t eliminate the danger of heatstroke or death.

 Know the Law